-WII Dodds - Room 75 Year 11 Building [11TBD] Year 12 Building [12TBD] Year 13 Building [13TBD] Prerequisites: Prerequisites: Prerequisites: Demonstrate safe work practices in Year 10 or with HOF approval.
+Building And Furniture Mr Dodds - Room E1 Year 11 Building [11TBD] Year 12 Building [12TBD] Year 13 Building [13TBD] Prerequisites: Prerequisites: Prerequisites: Demonstrate safe work practices in Year 10 or with HOF approval.
 Demonstrate safe work practices in Technology and have gained 12 credits in Level 1 Building or with HOF approval.
+Successfully completed US24358: Plan and monitor the construction of a BCATS project.
 Demonstrate safe work practices in Technology and have gained 12 credits in Level 2 Building or with HOF approval.
 Course Information: Course Information: Course Information: Students will undertake a course of study based on BCITO Unit Standards.
 Students will undertake a course of study based on BCITO and FITEC Unit Standards.
 Students will undertake a course of study based on BCITO Unit Standards.
-Year 11TBD is a skill based subject where the students will be taught traditional hand skills associated with cabinetry work.
-The key task for the year is to make a radiata pine bedside cabinet.
-This course is a pre-requisite to Year 12 Year 12TBD builds on the skills learnt in Year 11.
-Students at this level will be expected to work more independently, effectively manage their time by planning and monitoring the construction of their project and use a variety of portable power tools.
-The key Students will be expected to demonstrate a higher level of independence than Level 2.
-Students will select, use and apply appropriate tools and techniques and then plan, monitor and document their progress throughout the construction of their mahogany chair.
-Building from which the students can be selected for the Gateway Industrial Training Course. project for the year is a mahogany coffee table with a built-in tray.
-Successful students will gain credits towards NCEA Level 2 and the Vocational Pathways; Manufacturing and Technology plus Construction and Infrastructure.
-Successful students must complete key stages of the chair as well as planning documentation in order to gain credits towards NCEA Level 3 and the Vocational Pathways; Manufacturing and Technology and Construction and Infrastructure.
+Year 11TBD is a skill-based course where students will learn traditional hand skills associated with cabinetry work.
+The primary project for the year is constructing a radiata pine bedside cabinet.
+This course serves as a prerequisite for Year 12 Building, from which students may be selected for the Gateway Industrial Training Course.
+Year 12TBD builds on the skills learned in Year 11.
+At this level, students are expected to work more independently, manage their time effectively by planning and monitoring their project, and use a variety of portable power tools.
+The key project for the year is a mahogany coffee table with a built-in tray.
+Successful completion of this course will earn students credits towards NCEA Level 2 and the Vocational Pathways in Manufacturing and Technology, as well as Construction and Infrastructure.
+Students are expected to demonstrate a higher level of independence than in Level 2.
+They will select, use, and apply appropriate tools and techniques to plan, monitor, and document their progress throughout the construction of their mahogany chair.
+To successfully gain credits towards NCEA Level 3 and the Vocational Pathways (Manufacturing and Technology, and Construction and Infrastructure), students must complete key stages of the chair construction as well as the associated planning documentation.
 Internal Assessments: US24355 Material in BCATS projects US24352 Safe working practices US24356 Processes for BCATS projects US25919 Hardware and fastenings US25920 Joints for BCATS projects Internal Assessments: US18917 Construct hand joints US2199 Use and maintain hand tools US16232 Use basic portable hand tools US18918 Construct a furniture carcass US24358 Plan and monitor the construction of a BCATS project and quality check the product Internal Assessments: US29679 Develop and use BCATS project documentation for a Stage 3 BCATS project US29684 Undertake a Level 3 BCATS project US29682 Select, use and maintain tools, equipment and machinery for a stage 3 BCATS project.
-Course Cost: \$90 Course Cost: \$90 Course Cost: \$100 Endorseable: No Endorseable: No Endorseable: No Internal Credits: 19 Internal Credits: 20 Internal Credits: 24 External Credits: 0 External Credits: 0 External Credits: 0 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Building Leads to: 13 Building
+Material cost for take home product: \$90 Material cost for take home product: \$90 Material cost for take home product: \$100 Endorsable: No Endorsable: No Endorsable: No Internal Credits: 19 Internal Credits: 20 Internal Credits: 24 External Credits: 0 External Credits: 0 External Credits: 0 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Building Leads to: 13 Building